 You made it to the end — congrats!

 After taking a deep dive into some of the best GPS apps for delivery drivers, you should have a clearer picture of what’s available.
 Expert couriers like FedEx have been planning routes with many of these features in mind.
 We put together this guide to help you make a sound decision when it comes to finding the right delivery app for your route planning needs.

 But be sure to do your own research as well.
 Every business has their own unique needs and use cases and only you and your team can determine what will be the best fit.
 Download some of your favorites from this list, set up trials and test them out.
 That is the best way to find the right fit.

 By no means is this list exhaustive.
 But we felt that these apps represented a good cross-section of what was available out there for you, ranging from some of the more basic functions to the most complex and comprehensive.
-Let this be your starting point to finding the best delivery app for your team.
+Let this be your starting point to finding the best delivery route planner app for your team.